faendal/MushroomEdibilityPrediction/README.md

 ## Methodology

 This project was developed using the CRISP-DM methodology.
-The steps followed were:
+The complete documentation can be found in the [`MushroomEdibilityPrediction.pdf`](https://github.com/faendal/MushroomEdibilityPrediction/blob/main/Documentation/build/pdf/MushroomEdibilityPrediction.pdf)